atomjump/loop-server/README.md

 This will update the production database message sentiments once every minute (or remove the -production to go to staging).

+# Windows installation

+Running on Windows has currently not been tested, but you can use a Ubuntu 14.04 virtual machine from https://bitnami.com/stack/lamp/virtual-machine

 # Messaging Client